-Total revenues were \$927; a decrease of \$237 compared to last year.
-This is primarily due to a \$386 decrease in intergovernmental revenues due to a reduction in the principal contribution from the County's North Bethany SDC fund on the outstanding note payable to the County's Major Streets Transportation Improvement Program III Fund and a \$150 increase in property taxes due to an increase in assessed value for the District's service area for the fiscal year.
-The remaining \$1 decrease is due to a reduction in the District's miscellaneous revenues.
+Total revenues were \$954; an increase of \$537 compared to last year.
+This is primarily due to a \$350 increase in miscellaneous revenues due to a contribution from the County during the year.
+There was also a \$187 increase in property tax revenues due to an increase in assessed value for the District's service area for the fiscal year.